valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference-PyCon23-Talk.md

+[Talk Guidelines](https://us.pycon.org/2023/speaking/talks/){:target="_blank" rel="noopener"}

+[Submittals](https://pretalx.com/pyconus2023/me/submissions/38SUMK/){:target="_blank" rel="noopener"}

 ## Description

-This Tutorial introduces a meaningfully faster and simpler approach for building database web apps.
+This Talk introduces a meaningfully faster and simpler approach for building database web apps.

 &nbsp;

 ### Overview

-In this tutorial:
+In this talk:

-* You'll build a complete, multi-table database web app - built, run, customized in VSCode
+* You'll see a complete, multi-table database web app - built, run, customized in VSCode
     * You'll be able to use it tomorrow on your organizations databases
 * You'll see several popular technologies in use (listed below)
     * You can explore these - running code, in a working project